mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 One of the strings:
 - "AEAD_AES_256_CBC_HMAC_SHA_512-Deterministic"
 - "AEAD_AES_256_CBC_HMAC_SHA_512-Random"
-- "IndexedEquality"
+- "Indexed"
 - "Unindexed"

-The result of explicit encryption with the "IndexedEquality" algorithm must be processed by the server to insert or query.
+The result of explicit encryption with the "Indexed" algorithm must be processed by the server to insert or query.
 Drivers MUST document the following behavior:

-   To insert or query with an "IndexedEquality" encrypted payload, use a ``MongoClient`` configured with ``AutoEncryptionOpts``.
+   To insert or query with an "Indexed" encrypted payload, use a ``MongoClient`` configured with ``AutoEncryptionOpts``.
    ``AutoEncryptionOpts.bypassQueryAnalysis`` may be true. ``AutoEncryptionOpts.bypassAutoEncryption`` must be false.

 contentionFactor
 ^^^^^^^^^^^^^^^^
-contentionFactor only applies when algorithm is "IndexedEquality".
+contentionFactor only applies when algorithm is "Indexed".
-It is an error to set contentionFactor when algorithm is not "IndexedEquality".
+It is an error to set contentionFactor when algorithm is not "Indexed".
 If contentionFactor is not supplied, it defaults to a value of 0.

 queryType
 ^^^^^^^^^
-queryType only applies when algorithm is "IndexedEquality".
+queryType only applies when algorithm is "Indexed".
-It is an error to set queryType when algorithm is not "IndexedEquality".
+It is an error to set queryType when algorithm is not "Indexed".

 User facing API: When Auto Encryption Fails
 ===========================================